-Bruce Tucker Smith is the managing director of Diligence, LLC.
+Bruce Tucker Smith is Director Emeritus of Diligence, LLC.

 He is a retired federal Administrative Law Judge, having most recently served for more than 10 years with the Department of Homeland Security.
 There, he presided over innumerable hearings involving sensitive and highly-classified information relating to the security of the nation.
 He also presided over several highly publicized trials involving ranking government officials, major air carriers and licensed maritime officers.

 He is also a retired Air Force Judge Advocate, having served 21 years as a decorated military prosecutor, investigator, and Military Judge.
 Among his many military and civilian awards is the prestigious Award for Trial Advocacy presented by the New York City Bar Association.

 Judge Smith has conducted countless highly classified investigations into sensitive matters of national security (relating to the American presence in Saudi Arabia/Afghanistan) and interpersonal relationships in the United States and abroad.
 His military service included his tenure as the principal legal adviser to the Iowa Air and Army National Guard.
 In that capacity, he provided senior legal counsel on a variety of topics, including employee discipline, adherence to civil rights, and federal and state Equal Employment Opportunity statutes and regulations in a force of over 10,000 service members and civilian employees.

 He is a well-published author and has been a subject-matter expert on television and radio regarding a variety of topics of interest to lay and legal audiences alike.

 Before becoming a judge, he prosecuted or defended more than 400 fully-litigated bench and the jury trials.
 His significant litigation experience includes cases involving the sale and use of opioids.